 You may run or walk the course.

-On the November 6th Race Day, runners will start at 10 a.m.
+On the November 5th Race Day, racers will start at 10 a.m.

-For the On-Your-Own (Virtual) Race, runners and walkers may come to the Museum at any time from daylight to dusk from October 23 to November 5.
+For the On-Your-Own (Virtual) Race, runners and walkers may come to the Museum at any time from daylight to dusk from October 22 to November 4.
 No dogs and no nights.
-You may run (or walk) the course multiple times on different days, in order to improve your times, and you may enter both the short (one-lap) and long (two-lap) race.
-You may run in groups of up to three or four.
+You may run (or walk) the course multiple times on different days, in order to improve your times.
+You may run in groups of up to three or four, but the trail is generally single-file.

 If you are running on Race Day, please carpool.
 We have limited parking.